 One of the simplest ways to maximise the amount of light that can enter is simply to keep the window glass sparkling clean; this makes a real difference.
 Checking to see if anything is obstructing the light or is casting a shadow is also sensible.
 Often, something like a large garden tree may be the culprit.
 In this situation it’s worth considering how much of a difference felling the tree or clearing some large shrubs would make.

 Mirrors can be used to take full advantage of the light that is already entering a room.
 Placing one on the wall opposite the window will be most effective, as this will ensure the natural light is reflected into every dark corner of the room.
+Get your own personalised mirror cut to size, guaranteed to fit any wall space in your home.

 Walls painted in dull and dark colours will make a room look smaller, and in extreme cases can make it seem cave like.
 Painting rooms in a bright and breezy white, cream or yellow hue will ensure the room feels open and unrestricted.
 Choosing curtains that can easily be pulled right back, so as not to obstruct the sunlight passing through the windows, can also be very effective.